Universal-Patois/Documentaion-Notes/Professional_Development/PD_Extras.md

 * what would a recommendation for an east coast program look like?
 * would there be a similar start date?
 * would there be a similar two week cohort?

+## Advice for applying to a position

+Applying for jobs can be time consuming!

+A lot of jobs have 200+ applicants!

+Here’s how to stand out..

+Find the hiring manager or recruiter (sometimes it’s listed on the posting) and SEND a personalized message!

+You have nothing to lose and not everyone does this.

+Introduce yourself, mention you applied to the job and why you would be a great fit.
+PRO tip- add an extra fact about the company or role to show you did your research.

+Since you can’t message those who you aren’t connected to, send a connection request and add a note.

+Don’t be shy!
+Sending a message shows that I’m personable and willing to go above and beyond.

+I didn’t do this for all the jobs I applied for and I wish I started doing this earlier!

+## Networking tips

+* For an open role:
+  * Reach out to a recruiter, hiring manager, or someone in the company/associated with the job
+  * Call attention to the person or company first
+    * ex. *"Hi, I saw this developer role at Netlify, I have a background in React, I recently applied to the job and was wondering if we could talk soon about the role."*
+* Find recruiters on LinkedIn and just ask them if they have any roles open that you would be a good fit for
+  * *ex.
+I saw you are looking to hire people for this role.
+I'm looking for a new role as a developer.
+I am a Turing graduate and React developer*
+* Bringing more people to my LinkedIn profile
+  * Reach out to recruiters
+  * Repost, Re-share, comment on posts, like posts, post own stuff
+* Join online groups for your interests
+* When reaching out to people/Turing Alum at a company you like
+  * Ask about the role
+  * Tell them what you're working on
+  * Ask if their organization does referrals
+  * Ask if they can recommend someone you can connect with